sagemath/sagewiki_to_gh-2022-10-10/days87.md

  * David Roberts (University of Minnesota, Morris)
  * Julian Rueth (Free Software Foundation Europe)
  * Tristan Vaccon (Université de Limoges)
+ * John Voight* (Dartmouth College)
  * Gerardo Zelaya (University of Washington)

+* This participant has indicated that they might be coming.